-A McPherson College student's academic standing is measured by the student's progress toward a degree within an optimum amount of time.
+The academic standing of an undergraduate student at McPherson College is measured by the student's progress toward a degree within an optimum amount of time.
 This includes a qualitative measure (cumulative grade point average) and a quantitative measure (credit hours earned as a percentage of credit hours attempted).